 In my first few visits to my local church, I encountered more than one word that I did not really understand.
 One of the first words that sent me to the dictionary was the word sanctification.

-Sanctification is one of those dog whistles that pastors expect everyone in attendance to hear.
+Sanctification is one of those dog whistles that pastors expect everyone in attendance to hear and understand.
 But the new Christians, like me, had to jot this word down and look it up later.

 A kind reader named Debbi mentioned her difficulty with this word.
 It was confirmation for me that I needed to talk about it.